piw/tamudatathon19/README.md

 # "Taco or Burrito, that is the question ..."
-Goldman Sachs Challenges project on TAMUDatathon 2019
+Goldman Sachs Challenges project on TAMUDatathon 2019, by Peng He and Pei-Chun Lai.

 ## Inspiration